esphome/esphome-docs/components/modbus_controller.rst

       id: modbus1

     modbus_controller:
-    - id: epever
+    - id: modbus_device
       address: 0x1   ## address of the Modbus slave device on the bus
       modbus_id: modbus1
       setup_priority: -10

+    sensor:
+    - platform: modbus_controller
+      modbus_controller_id: modbus_device
+      name: "Battery Capacity"
+      register_type: holding
+      address: 0x9001    ## address of the register inside the Modbus slave device
+      unit_of_measurement: "AH"
+      value_type: U_WORD

     switch:
     - platform: modbus_controller
-      modbus_controller_id: epever
+      modbus_controller_id: modbus_device
-      id: reset_to_fabric_default
       name: "Reset to Factory Default"
       register_type: coil
       address: 0x15
       bitmask: 1

-    sensor:
-    - platform: modbus_controller
-      modbus_controller_id: epever
-      name: "Battery Capacity"
-      id: battery_capacity
-      register_type: holding
-      address: 0x9001
-      unit_of_measurement: "AH"
-      value_type: U_WORD

     text_sensor:
     - name: "rtc_clock"
       platform: modbus_controller
-      modbus_controller_id: epever
+      modbus_controller_id: modbus_device
       id: rtc_clock
       internal: true
       register_type: holding
-      address: 0x9013    ## address of the register inside the Modbus slave device
+      address: 0x9013
       register_count: 3
       raw_encode: HEXBYTES
       response_size: 6

-The configuration example above creates a ``modbus_controller`` hub talking to a Modbus device at address ``1`` with a baudrate of ``115200`` bps, implementing a switch, a sensor and a text sensor.
+The configuration example above creates a ``modbus_controller`` hub talking to a Modbus device at address ``1`` with a baudrate of ``115200`` bps, implementing a sensor, a switch and a text sensor.

 Check out the various Modbus components available at the bottom of the document in the :ref:`modbusseealso` section.
 They can be directly defined *(inline)* under the ``modbus_controller`` hub or as standalone components.
 Technically there is no difference between the *inline* and the standard definitions approach.